Name: Kevin Wagstaff

 What is your role?

-I am Division Head of the Counter Terrorism and Security Division which employs about 700 scientist and engineers.
+I am Division Head of the Counter Terrorism and Security Division which employs about 700 scientists and engineers.
 I am responsible for all aspects of performance of the division including project delivery, financial performance, capability maintenance, staff development, recruitment and engagement.

 How important is maths to this?